-If there is a main program (including its imports) less than 1000 bytes from the front, and if there are empty quotes in the initial package line, the compiler will look at main program imports, then compile all those packages it finds in that file before compiling the main.
+If there is a main program (including its imports) less than 1000 bytes from the front, and if there are empty quotes in the initial package line, the compiler will look at what the main program imports, then compile all those packages it finds in that file before compiling the main.
 If the first instance of the word "import" is in a line comment, this feature is disabled.
 Only line comments (not block comments) are recognized by this hack, so judicious use of comments can adjust what gets compiled.
-Real Soon Now I hope to have a full IDE up which can look at file and package time-stamps to do this automatically.
+Real Soon Now (in Jerry Pournelle's sense of "Don't hold your breath waiting for it") I hope to have a full IDE up which can look at file and package time-stamps to do this automatically.

 The entire source file must fit in memory, and each compiled package is limited to about 500K.
 Functions greater than 32K probably cannot be compiled because of the 16-bit branch address limit (for compatibility, the new 68020 long branches are not used).
 Literals and constant tables and class method dispatch tables are indexed off the back of the code; if this exceeds 32K, the access for the more distant tables will require more code (slightly larger and slower, but otherwise safe).
 String literals are indexed off this same code end, and distinguished from other strings by being a small (<2K) integer.
 You are thus limited to not more than 2040 distinct string literals in one compilation unit.